rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ## Cisco Catalyst 9800 Series Wireless Controller

-The Catalyst 9800 is the new generation Wireless Controller by Cisco that you can deploy either On-Prem or Private/Public cloud.
-With this type of setup you have various features like telemetry, High Availability, programmability and more.
+The Catalyst 9800 is Cisco's latest and greatest Wireless LAN Controller, and it's a real game-changer!
+It can be deployed either on-premises or in a private or public cloud, giving you a ton of flexibility.
+The C9800 offers awesome features like telemetry, high availability, programmability, and more.

-In this section we will cover the basic setup of a Wireless Controller and a 916X Access Point when deployed in Private Cloud Controller, later we will  migrate the AP management to Meraki.
+In this section, we'll start by showing you the basics of setting up a Wireless Controller and a 916X Access Point in a private cloud controller.
+Then, we will take things to the next level and show you how to migrate the AP management to Meraki.
+It's going to be a fun and informative ride, so buckle up and let's get started!

 ![](/images/9800-networkdiagram.png)

 ### Day 0 configuration

-Follow the instructions to easily setup the Wireless Controller.
-Note that the day0 configuration is used only for the first time in brand new installations or when Controller configuration is reset to factory defaults.
-For this exercise you can choose between Web UI or CLI procedures.
+Setting up your Wireless Controller is a breeze!
+Just follow the instructions and you will be up and running in no time.
+Keep in mind that the day0 configuration is only necessary for brand new installations or when the Controller's configuration has been reset to factory defaults.
+You have the option to use either the Web UI or CLI procedures for this exercise, so pick the one that you feel most comfortable with.

 **_Web UI Procedure_**